 How can HIT be Used?

 HIIT for swimming (SWHIIT) can be used in many ways, following the evidence and the basic principles that stay in the “red-zone” for training time.
-Schemas are shown earlier in this journal and some options for children are shown in this table:

 - Balsom PD, Seger JY, Sjodin B, et al. Maximal-intensity intermittent exercise: effect of recovery duration.
 Int J SportsMed.
 1992.